rafaelhernandezrios/teleoperation_workshop/README.md

 - For Arduino communication, make sure the device is connected and programmed to receive commands via serial port.
 - LSL scripts require the `pylsl` library which might be more difficult to install on some systems.
 Check the official LSL documentation for more details.
+- To deactivate the virtual environment when you're done, simply type `deactivate` in your terminal.

 ## License